 - 2.49 Windfall sites are those 'sites not specifically identified in the development Plan'.
-NPPF, 2021 paragraph 71 as well as the PPG state, that where justified, windfall sites can contribute towards housing supply.
-However, there is an emphasis that this should be on the basis of 'compelling evidence that they will provide a reliable source of supply'. - 2.50 Monitoring records show that since 2011 windfalls have consistently delivered a significant proportion of Bassetlaw's housing completions. - 2.60 Analysis of past completions shows that, over the past 10 years, 1149 new dwellings have been built on sites of 9 or less dwellings, that have not been allocated but may have been identified in previous LAAs in or adjoining the settlements.
+NPPF, 2021 paragraph 71 as well as the PPG state, that where justified, windfall sites can contribute towards housing supply and also the employment supply.
+However, there is an emphasis that this should be on the basis of 'compelling evidence that they will provide a reliable source of supply'. - 2.50 Monitoring records show that since 2011 windfalls have consistently delivered a significant proportion of Bassetlaw's housing completions.